dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 ---
 layout: post
-title: "Reading from Table storage inside Azure Functions running in Node.js, pt.
-1"
+title: "Reading from Table storage inside Azure Functions running in Node.js (part 1)"
 ---

 I spent a lot of time last week figuring out how to read entities from Table storage inside my Azure function.
 I don‘t know if it was me, the tutorials I found or just the concept in general but something was not working.
 It was frustrating.
 At some point I finally figured it out but it had already taken me more time than necessary for such a simple task.